Before each acquisition and at the end of each acquisition the LiDAR system needs to be calibrated.

 Collect Static Data¶

-- The R1A needs to get a static alignment.
-After you start data recording, then let the R1A sit completely still and allow a clear view of the sky and wait 15 seconds.
+- The LiDAR needs to get a static alignment.
+After you start data recording, then let the LiDAR sit completely still and allow a clear view of the sky and wait 15 seconds.
 Once the app interface says 'Waiting for high speed kinematic alignment' you can proceed to the next step.

 - Take off and fly directly vertical.